Toast’s Aman Narang and BVP’s Kent Bennett on how customer obsession is everything – TechCrunch

 From there, it became his obsession.
 And though it took a few more quarters to close the deal, they eventually got there.
 Bessemer led the company’s Series B financing in 2016.

 We spoke to Bennett and Narang recently on an episode of Extra Crunch Live to explore the story of how they came together for the deal, what makes the difference for both founders and investors when fundraising, and the biggest lessons they’ve learned so far.
-The episode also featured the Extra Crunch Live Pitch-off, where audience members pitched their products to Bennett and Narang and received live feedback.
+The episode also featured the Extra Crunch Live Pitch-Off, where audience members pitched their products to Bennett and Narang and received live feedback.

-Extra Crunch Live is open to everyone each Wednesday at 3pm ET/noon PT, but only Extra Crunch members are able to stream these sessions afterwards and watch previous shows on-demand in our episode library.
+Extra Crunch Live is open to everyone each Wednesday at 3 p.m.
+EDT/noon PDT, but only Extra Crunch members are able to stream these sessions afterward and watch previous shows on-demand in our episode library.

 Despite the complexity of the Toast system, or maybe because of it, Narang says the fundamentals are the most important part of communicating the business, especially when fundraising.